arponr/arponr.github.io/_posts/2014-05-29-finite-presentation-basics.md

 section: blog
 title: Finite presentation basics
 permalink: /finite-presentation-basics
-desc: Two basic facts about finitel presentation, proved for both
+desc: Two basic facts about finite presentation, proved for both
       modules and algebras at the same time!
 ---